TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * *Pickaxe*
 * *Mattock*:
-    * Makes paths instead of hoeing, effective on all blocks the shovel could break.
+    * Makes paths instead of hoeing, effective on all blocks the shovel could break
-    * Replaces the shovel in TiC 3.
+    * Replaces the shovel
 * *Hand Axe*: Rebalanced to be closer to the vanilla axe, making it a viable weapon
 * *Kama*: Gained the ability to hoe blocks, making it a fully effective farming tool
 * *Broadsword*